nh-server/switch-guide/docs/extras/blocking_updates.md

 !!! tip ""
     1. Go to the Settings applet, and then to the Internet tab.
+    2. If your Switch is not connected to a WiFi network, provide a **incorrect** password of equal length, then when asked if you wish to re-enter the password, click `Change Settings`, and continue from step 4.
-    2. Select the WiFi network you are connected to and click `Change Settings`.
+    3. Select the WiFi network you are connected to and click `Change Settings`.
-    3. Change DNS Settings to Manual.
+    4. Change DNS Settings to Manual.
-    4. Pick the Server that is the closest to your device out of the below chart and      enter its Primary and Secondary DNS into your connection.
+    5. Pick the Server that is the closest to your device out of the below chart and      enter its Primary and Secondary DNS into your connection.
-    5. Save Settings and test connection.
+    6. Save Settings and test connection.

 | Location                              | Primary DNS         | Secondary DNS       |
 |:--------------------------------------|:--------------------|:--------------------|